antarctica/lantern/docs/usage.md

 - record files must be accessible from the BAS central workstations
 - publishing scripts must have access to the [Environment Module](#workstation-module) on the BAS central workstations
-- no authentication or authorization is performed on calling scripts
+- no authentication or authorisation is performed on calling scripts
 - the workflow is locked to the production publishing environment

 [1] Example script: